What are the different types of procurement?

 Another challenge the procurement department faces is suppliers’ compliance to contract.
 With various supplier performances to keep track of, it can be challenging to determine which vendors meet their obligations.

-Installing thorough performance review processes and maintaining a historical record of vendor performance are a couple ways companies can ensure top-notch compliance from their vendors.
+Installing thorough performance review processes and maintaining a historical record of vendor performance are a couple ways companies can ensure compliance from their vendors.
+Again, data is your best friend here, as it provides a concrete picture of compliance.

 5. Inaccurate data

-Companies need reliable data to make sound purchasing decisions.
-While the procurement process is continually becoming automated, not all programs are linked, and data entry is typically done manually, which might result in errors.
+So while data and analytics can go a long way to solving some of the other challenges we outlined, getting that data can be a challenge in itself..
+While the procurement process is continually becoming automated, not all programs are linked, and data entry is often done manually, which might result in errors.

 How Ramp boosts vendor management in the procurement process